 In November, Camden police confirmed that Parry, Stetser and Patrolman Antonio Figueroa had been suspended without pay, and law-enforcement sources told the Daily News that the officers were under federal investigation for allegedly stealing drugs and money from suspects.

-reported that inmate Alanda Forrest had been released from prison Jan.
+Last week, the Daily News reported that inmate Alanda Forrest had been released from prison Jan.
 5 as a result of another motion filed by the Prosecutor's Office to dismiss charges.

 Forrest claimed Stetser and Parry beat him and planted drugs on him when they arrested him in July 2008.